 DRFA Program of works

-The 2024 DRFA program falls under Category B, which supports the restoration of essential public assets such as roads and other infrastructure.
-The total approved funding for this event amounts to approximately $56 million.
+The 2026 DRFA program falls under Category B, which supports the restoration of essential public assets such as roads and other infrastructure.

 Track Project Progress

-To see which roads are included in the 2024 recovery program, explore our interactive Flood Recovery Project Map,where progress is marked as follows:
+To see which roads have had a scope completed and contractor assigned for Emergency works program, explore our interactive Flood Recovery Project Map, where progress is marked as follows:

 Project Management & Inquiries